ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 memory
 ### Note
-This commit does not change any performance-related features.
-Test setup change.
+This commit doesn't address any antipattern.
+Parameters that are set to default are not saved.

 ## Commit #798
 ### Hash